adomokos/climb_that_mountain/blog/2016/11/recursion_done_right.md

 I am not going into details about the type declaration, but there are a couple of points I'd like to talk about.
 The pattern matching in the second line checks for the case, where the collection is an empty array.
 When that happens, an exception is thrown.
 The last line does pattern matching as well, it grabs the head and the tail of the list and saves it into the x and xs variables.
-Then it uses the `max` functions to figure out which number is greater: x or the recured result of maximum' with the tail of the list.
+Then it uses the `max` functions to figure out which number is greater: x or the recurred result of maximum' with the tail of the list.
 This is a prime example of declarative code, it's simplicity is striking and the fact that I don't have to know how max works with the recursion makes it a joy to read.

 Let's look at another example.
 Here is how you could implement `map` in Haskell yourself: